Contributing to WifiForge - Developer Documentation and Guidelines

 • Error Handling: Implement proper error handling

-Important Safety Requirements
+Safety Requirements

-Code Safety Standards
+Code Safety Guidelines

 • Never implement features that interact with real wireless networks